 Spikes in site traffic occur for this retailer beyond the Christmas holiday season into key holidays, such as Mother’s Day and Easter.
 With this in mind, the phone card retailer took advantage of Datavail’s database assessment services to monitor the health of its system.

-Along with Datavail’s senior DBAs and developers, the retailer prepared well in advance of the holiday season to ensure they can handle a surge in volume with its health check.
+Along with Datavail’s senior DBAs and developers, the retailer prepared well in advance of the holiday season to ensure they can handle a surge in volume with a database health check.

 Leverage a Dedicated Team